Tools Support

 DG Shipping Costs

-Dangerous goods shipments typically cost 10-200% more than standard cargo, depending on the mode and class.
-Ocean DG surcharges range from $100-$500 per container for lower-risk classes, up to $1,000+ for high-risk cargo requiring special stowage.
+Dangerous goods shipments cost more — often 10% to 200% more than standard cargo, based on the mode and the class.
+Ocean DG fees run $100 to $500 per container for lower-risk classes, and can top $1,000 or more for high-risk cargo that needs a special spot.

-Air freight DG surcharges are significantly higher: $0.50-$3.00 per kg on top of the standard air rate, plus a flat DG handling fee of $50-$200 per shipment.
-Some carriers charge premium rates for radioactive materials (Class 7) and certain Class 1 explosives.
+Air freight DG fees run much higher — $0.50 to $3.00 per kg on top of the base air rate, plus a flat DG handling fee of $50 to $200 per shipment.
+Some carriers charge extra for radioactive material (Class 7) and some Class 1 explosives.

 Dangerous Goods Shipping FAQ